f5devcentral/f5-ast-labs/docs/class1/module3/lab2.rst

 Device GTM
 ----------

-Last, but certainly not least, the **Device GTM** dashboard provides a view of the DNS and global resiliency metrics across your F5 BIG-IP estate.
+The **Device GTM** dashboard provides a view of the DNS and global resiliency metrics across your F5 BIG-IP estate.

 .. note:: One of the first things you'll notice about this dashboard is the presence of configuration instructions.
 Please take note of these and be sure your ``ast_defaults.yaml`` and ``bigip_receivers.yaml`` files are properly configured.
 Otherwise, stats will not be collected and displayed.